Guidance for Employees and Managers

 General Guidance on Attendance at Training

 The council’s online learning environment LEON will be available to all staff as normal.
-Attendance at face to face training which is not essential to the safe delivery of your role (E.g. for registration or safe practice purposes) will be cancelled and you should not attend.
+Attendance at face to face training which is not essential to the safe delivery of your role (for example for registration or safe practice purposes) will be cancelled and you should not attend.

 All face to face corporate training including the Argyll and Bute Manager programmes will be cancelled until further notice.
 This situation will be reviewed on a regular basis.
 Managers should discuss any training courses planned for their employees and make them aware that they should not attend unless it is considered essential.